oxcamne/oxcam/docs/tickets.md

 If **Allow as Guest** is unchecked, the ticket cannot be selected for additional guests, for example Freshers attending the Freshers' event must register separately.

-If **New Member** is checked and the guest is host, the system will check that the guest has no existing or previous membership history.
-This event ticket will register the guest as a member and provide the first year of membership free of dues.
+If **New Member** is checked and the person registering (host) selects this ticket type, the system will check whether they have no existing or previous membership history.
+If there is no membership history, the ticket provides a free year of membership commencing with the date the ticket is paid for.
+The free membership does not apply to current or lapsed members or to alumni brought as guests of a member.
+With this ticket type non-member alums can register even for member-only events.

-If **Fresher** is checked and the guest is host, the system will check that the guest is a fresher (matriculation year is the current year).
+If **Fresher** is checked and the person registering (host) selects this ticket type the system will check that they are a fresher (matriculation year is the current year).
+Is not allowed as guest.